Greg Maddux: Chicago Cubs (1986–1992)

-Maddux was drafted in the second round of the 1984 Major League Baseball draft by the Cubs and chose to sign in lieu of honoring a commitment to play college baseball at Arizona.
+The Chicago Cubs selected Maddux in the second round of the 1984 Major League Baseball draft and he chose to sign in lieu of honoring a commitment to play college baseball at the University of Arizona.
 He made his major league debut on September 3, 1986, the conclusion of the September 2 game which had been postponed due to darkness (lights were not installed at Wrigley Field until 1988).
 At the time, Maddux was the youngest player in the majors.
 His first appearance in a major league game was as a pinch runner (for catcher Jody Davis) in the 17th inning against the Houston Astros.
 Maddux then pitched in the 18th inning, allowing a home run to Billy Hatcher and taking the loss.
 His first start, five days later, was a complete game win.
 In his fifth and final start of 1986, Maddux defeated his older brother, who was pitching for the Philadelphia Phillies, marking the first time rookie brothers had pitched against each other.
 Mike Maddux was well used to his younger brother's competitive spirit, saying of their youth, "If Greg couldn't win, he didn't want to play, plain and simple."

-In 1987, his first full season in the majors, Maddux struggled to a 6–14 record and 5.61 ERA, but he flourished in 1988, finishing 18–8 with a 3.18 ERA.
-This began a streak of 17 straight seasons in which Maddux recorded 15 or more wins, the longest such streak in MLB history.
+In 1987, his first full season in the majors, Maddux struggled significantly.
+Entering his start on July 8 against the San Diego Padres, Maddux was warned that if he did not get the win in what was his eighteenth start of the season, he would be sent back to Triple-A.

+In the bottom of the third inning, Padres starter Eric Show hit Cubs star Andre Dawson in the face with a pitch that triggered a bench-clearing brawl.
+In the home dugout, Maddux made up his mind to retaliate when the Padres came to bat.
+However, because the game was not yet official, and retaliation would likely result in ejection from the game, Maddux would receive an automatic no-decision.
+Cubs ace Rick Sutcliffe tried to talk Maddux out of his intentions, reminding him of his impending demotion.
+Sutcliffe recalled Maddux looking back at him with tears in his eyes, saying that he did not care; with two outs in the top of the fourth, Maddux got his revenge by hitting Padres catcher Benito Santiago.
+Although he was ejected, the Cubs kept Maddux on the roster for several weeks before sending him down; he was quickly recalled after going undefeated in three starts for the Iowa Cubs with an ERA of 0.98, but finished his initial season in Chicago with six wins against fourteen losses and an ERA above 5.00.